bensanmorris/sse_aabb/README.md

 ### About

 Experiment with SSE / non-SSE variants of updating an AABB by rotating the original AABB.
 Uses picobench for micro-benchmarking.
+[Updated to cover multi-versioning here](https://github.com/bensanmorris/sse_aabb_multiversioned).

 ### Results